knative/release/PROCEDURES.md

 Check if the repository is in a good shape and the builds pass consistently. **This is required** because the [Prow job](#release-job) that builds the release artifacts will execute all the various tests (build, unit, e2e) and, if something goes wrong, the release process will probably need to restart from the beginning.

-For any problems in a specific repo, get in touch with the relevant WG leads to fix them.
+For any problems in a specific repo, get in touch with the [relevant WG leads](https://github.com/knative/community/blob/main/working-groups/WORKING-GROUPS.md#working-groups) leads to fix them.

 ## Dependency check
 tl;dr: check that all the dependencies for the repo are up-to-date and aligned with the relase version.